Listening to the Dark Tour / Various Artists

 Booking: This is a paid, ticketed event which can be booked in advance.
 You can book this as an individual ticket, or to experience as much of the festival as possible you can book this event as part of a Festival Pass.

 As part of this programme there is also a Listening to the Dark Evening Event featuring James Ferraro and Nkisi.

 Parking: The closest is the charged car park at the Visitor Centre – this has 133 spaces for cars (8 of which are disabled spaces).

 Please note this event can only be experienced through a cave tour and is not wheelchair accessible.
 For more information on access across the festival weekend, please visit the Festival Access page.

-Image: Robbie Shone
+Photograph by: Robbie Shone